Topical Steroid Withdrawal (TSW)

 Why can’t TSW be listed on my medical record?

-Why are healthcare professionals reluctant to acknowledge TSW?
+Are healthcare professionals reluctant to diagnose TSW?

 Why won’t doctors prescribe homeopathic, herbal or complementary therapies?